NecronicalPug/PiRRR/README.md

 - Choice of output in .csv/.xlsx

 ## Usage
+Simply download and run the .exe in Releases.

 For both versions you can select custom team files and destination files; file extensions are added automatically.
 Personally I'd recommend using the JSON versions as they offer more data and are a bit easier to read however the IRSDK version provides the same